-The State of the Commercial Fleet Market in South Korea
+South Korea: State of the Commercial Fleet Market

 The business vehicle sector in South Korea accounts for 10% of the country’s automotive market.
 In 2016, there were 3,859,991 vehicles manufactured in South Korea, of which 368,518 were sold as commercial vehicles.
 The majority of vehicles sold to commercial businesses were Korean brand manufacturers.
 Koreans have demonstrated a strong preference for local brands, as evidenced by Hyundai-Kia having a 70% market share.
 Although South Koreans prefer domestic brands, more and more are looking to foreign marques as a way to stand out from the crowd, especially in the luxury segment.
 Foreign car sales have been increasing since South Korea signed free trade agreements with the U.S and Europe.

 In addition to local companies, there are approximately 7,500 multinational companies doing business in South Korea.
 South Korea’s total workforce numbers 25 million.

 Company cars in South Korea are assigned to top management as part of their compensation package or as a tool of the trade for corporate salespeople.
 Hyundai’s recently-launched luxury sub brand Genesis has made inroads in the executive vehicle market with its EQ900 (G90 in other markets), outselling the Mercedes S-Class and E-Class models.

 In the business car segment, approximately one-third of sales are for large saloon (four-door sedans) models, such as the Kia K7 and K9 or Hyundai Grandeur and Equus, demonstrating that prestige is an important factor in the South Korean executive vehicle market.
 Koreans are fond of traditional four-door saloons as demonstrated by the instantly successful Renault Samsung SM6.
 However, as elsewhere in the world, SUVs are gaining in popularity.